outscale/terraform-provider-outscale/website/docs/d/snapshot_export_tasks.html.markdown

 Provides information about snapshot export tasks.
 For more information on this resource, see the [User Guide](https://wiki.outscale.net/display/EN/About+Snapshots).
-For more information on this resource actions, see the [API documentation](https://docs.outscale.com/api#createsnapshotexporttask).
+For more information on this resource actions, see the [API documentation](https://docs.outscale.com/api#3ds-outscale-api-snapshot).

 ## Example Usage

 ```hcl
 data "outscale_snapshot_export_tasks" "snapshot_export_tasks01" {
   filter {
     name   = "task_ids"
     values = ["snap-export-12345678", "snap-export-12345679"]
   }
 }
 ```

 ## Argument Reference

 The following arguments are supported:

-* `filter` - One or more filters.
+* `filter` - (Optional) A combination of a filter name and one or more filter values.
+You can specify this argument for as many filter names as you need.
+The filter name can be any of the following:
     * `task_ids` - (Optional) The IDs of the export tasks.

 ## Attribute Reference